Lande21/RolandeU.github.io/README.md

 Social media cut OUT, INSTA, none today ---lots of birthday messages..obvi

 My daily Routine:
-- Woke up , I thank GOD, Talked to MOM--- the package arrived to virginia, can't wait for the reveal of Roro
+- Woke up , I thank GOD, Talked to MOM--- the package arrived, can't wait for the reveal of Roro
 - Pray and had some H2O
 - Drink some more water, Made the bed, and did morning stretch
 - Checked WhatsApp and brushed my teeth and